microsoft/MDE_Automation/Gather-MDEConfiguration/Documentation/About Azure Monitor Data Structure.md

 <- <a href="Readme.md">Back to ReadMe</a>

-## Using Azure Monitor to view results
+## About Azure Monitor Data Structure

 ### Azure Monitor Log Mappings